WeaselGames/godot_luaAPI/README.md

 This is a Godot engine module that adds lua support via GDScript.
 Importantly this is **NOT** meant to be a replacement for GDScript.
 The main purpose of this module is to add runtime execution of code for tasks such as modding or in game scripting.

-While the original purpose of this module was for my own use I understand more may find it useful.
-If a feature is missing that you would like to see feel free to create a [Feature Request](https://github.com/Trey2k/lua/issues/new?assignees=&labels=feature%20request&template=feature_request.md&title=) or submit a PR

 To use you can either [Compile from source](#compiling) or you can download one of the [nightly builds](#nightly-builds).

 By default the lua print function is set to print to the GDEditor console.
 This can be changed by exposing your own print function as it will overwrite the existing one.